Adventurer13/ExpandedWoodworking/README.md

 ## Older Versions
 All current and past B18/A17 versions of this mod can be downloaded from [GitHub](https://github.com/Adventurer13/ExpandedWoodworking/releases).
-All past A16 versions of this mod can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworking/releases).
+All past A16 versions of this mod can be downloaded from [Qwynn's GitHub](https://github.com/Qwynn/ExpandedWoodworking/releases).